jpreall/SeqTech_2022/README.md

 To demulitiplex, we are going to use 10X's built-in pipeline, designed for their cholesterol-modified oligo hash tagging system called <a href=https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cellplex>Cellplex</a>

-Cell Ranger 'count' doesn't support this natively, so we need to use a newer Cell Ranger function called 'multi'
+Cell Ranger `count` doesn't support this natively, so we need to use a newer Cell Ranger function called 'multi'

 ```bash
 [gene-expression],,,,,